 Financial exigency is an existing or imminent financial crisis which threatens the mission/role of the institution as a whole, which requires programmatic reductions or closings which may entail faculty reductions or dismissals to enable the institution to accomplish its mission/role, and which cannot be alleviated by less drastic means.

-Academic program.

-See Policy 406.2.1(2).

-Serious distortion of an academic program.
+2.5.2 Serious distortion of an academic program.

-A serious distortion of an academic program shall be deemed to occur when the faculty remaining in the program would not be qualified to meet generally accepted program standards (Section 406.4.4(1)).
+A serious distortion of an academic program will be deemed to occur when the faculty remaining in the program would not be qualified to meet generally accepted program standards (Policy 406.4.4.1, Plan for faculty reduction).

 Declaration of Financial Exigency

-Board of Trustees; Board of Regents.
+2.5.3.1 Board of Trustees; Utah Board of Higher Education.

-The president may, in accordance with the procedures below and with the approval of the Board of Trustees and the advice of the Faculty Senate, the Professional Employees Association, and the Classified Employees Association, recommend to the Board of Regents that a state of financial exigency be declared.
-A financial exigency may also be initiated by the Board of Regents.
-A financial exigency exists only after it has been declared by the Board of Regents.
+The president may, in accordance with the procedures below and with the approval of the Board of Trustees and the advice of the Faculty Senate, and the Staff Employees Association, recommend to the Utah Board of Higher Education that a state of financial exigency be declared.
+A financial exigency may also be initiated by the Utah Board of Higher Education.
+A financial exigency exists only after it has been declared by the Utah Board of Higher Education.

-Initiation.
+2.5.3.2 Initiation.

-When the president of the university identifies a possible financial exigency, he/she shall inform the Budget and Faculty Welfare Committee, the Faculty Senate, the Professional Employees Association, and the Classified Employees Association concerning the causes and possible consequences of the crisis.
-The president shall also identify the measures considered by the university up to that point for dealing with the crisis, including a possible declaration of financial exigency, possible strategies that may be alternative to program reduction or program elimination, reasons why the university’s financial circumstances may necessitate academic program reduction or elimination, and the time frame by which decisions must be made by those entitled to participate in the consultative process.
+When the president of the university identifies a possible financial exigency, the president will inform the Budget and Faculty Welfare Committee, the Faculty Senate, and the Staff Employees Association concerning the causes and possible consequences of the crisis.
+The president will also identify the measures considered by the university up to that point for dealing with the crisis, including a possible declaration of financial exigency, possible strategies that may be alternative to program reduction or program elimination, reasons why the university’s financial circumstances may necessitate academic program reduction or elimination, and the time frame by which decisions must be made by those entitled to participate in the consultative process.

 Time considerations will be critical when the university must judge whether or not a financial exigency exists.
-To the extent that such a judgment must be made in a brief time frame for a given situation, the time periods for the consultative process provided for in this policy shall be specified by written notice from the president giving those for whom the consultative processes were provided the fullest possible amount of time under the circumstances.
-In that regard, the president shall use his/her best efforts to secure the fullest period of time possible for consideration of these matters and the responses hereto.
+To the extent that such a judgment must be made in a brief time frame for a given situation, the time periods for the consultative process provided for in this policy will be specified by written notice from the president giving those for whom the consultative processes were provided the fullest possible amount of time under the circumstances.
+In that regard, the president will use their best efforts to secure the fullest period of time possible for consideration of these matters and the responses hereto.

-Consultation.
+2.5.3.3 Consultation.

-Within the time period established by the President the Faculty Senate shall receive and consider the comments and advice of the Budget and Faculty Welfare Committee, as well as timely presented views of any other faculty, administrative body, or individual faculty members, and shall make a recommendation to the president concerning financial exigency.
+Within the time period established by the President, the Faculty Senate will receive and consider the comments and advice of the Budget and Faculty Welfare Committee, as well as timely-presented views of any other faculty oradministrative body, or those of individual faculty members, and will make a recommendation to the president concerning financial exigency.

-Within the time period established by the president and before making a recommendation to the Board of Regents, the president shall receive and consider the comments and advice presented on the matter by the Budget and Faculty Welfare Committee, the Faculty Senate, the Professional Employees Association, and the Classified Employees Association.
+Within the time period established by the president and before making a recommendation to the Utah Board of Higher Education, the president will receive and consider the comments and advice presented on the matter by the Budget and Faculty Welfare Committee, the Faculty Senate, and the Staff Employees Association.

-Recommendation.
+2.5.3.3 Recommendation.

-The president shall submit his/her final recommendation on the declaration of financial exigency in writing to the Board of Trustees prior to submitting it to the Board of Regents.
-He/she shall attach the written comments and recommendations of the Faculty Senate, the Professional Employees Association, and the Classified Employees Association.
-The president shall also send a copy of his/her final recommendations to the Faculty Senate, the Professional Employees Association, and the Classified Employees Association.
+The president will submit their final recommendation on the declaration of financial exigency in writing to the Board of Trustees prior to submitting it to the Utah Board of Higher Education.
+The president will attach the written comments and recommendations of the Faculty Senate, and the Staff Employees Association.
+The president will also send a copy of the final recommendations to the Faculty Senate, and the Staff Employees Association.